Xavier vs. Kennesaw State: Odds, spread, over/under - NCAA Tournament First Round

 - Odds to win the national championship: +6000

-- Xavier is 18th-best in the country in terms of its odds to win the national championship (+6000), much higher than its computer rankings (24th-best).
+- In terms of its odds to win the national championship (+6000), Xavier is 18th-best in the country.
+It is five spots below that, 23rd-best, according to computer rankings.

-- The Musketeers were +8000 to win the national championship at the beginning of the season, and have now moved up to +6000, which is the 67th-biggest change in the country.
+- The Musketeers have had the 67th-biggest change in terms of their national championship odds, improving from +8000 at the beginning of the season to +6000.

-- Xavier's chances of winning the national championship, based on its odds, are 1.6%.
+- Based on its moneyline odds, Xavier has a 1.6% chance of winning the national championship.

 Sign up for DraftKings Sportsbook using our link for a first deposit bonus.